syncfusion/ej2-react-docs/src/charts/range-navigator/labels.md

 ## Multilevel labels

-The second level labels for the range navigator can be enabled by setting the “enableGrouping” property to true.
-This is restricted to date-time axis alone.
+The multi-level labels for the Range Selector can be enabled by setting the [`enableGrouping`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#enablegrouping) property to **true**.
+This is restricted to the DateTime axis alone.

 {% tab template="rangenavigator/lightweight", sourceFiles="app/**/*.tsx", compileJsx=true %}